 Pot odds

-Common confusion: pot odds do not make a call automatically correct; ranges, rake and future betting matter.
+Common confusion: Pot odds do not make a call automatically correct; range, outs, rake, future streets and tournament structure can change the decision.

 Equity